How to Make Sourdough Starter From Scratch: Easy Step-by-Step Recipe

 - Is your home on the cool side?
 Try to find a warmer spot!

-- If the starter is bubbling but doesn’t rise after the first discard and feed, the mixture may be too wet or runny (as varying home humidities and flour types can lead to different consistencies).
-When a starter is too wet, the bubbles rise right through and out of the mixture – rather than being trapped inside and causing the starter to puff up and become spongy.
-Stir in more flour to thicken it up, adding just a few tablespoons at a time until it more closely resembles your original thick mixture from step 1 (a stiff dough).
+- If the starter has visible bubbles but doesn’t rise after feeding, the mixture may be too wet or runny (as varying home humidities and flour types can lead to different textures).
+When a starter is too wet, the bubbles rise right up and out of the mixture – rather than being trapped inside and causing the starter to puff up and become spongy.
+So, stir in more flour to thicken it up, adding just a few tablespoons at a time until it more closely resembles your original thick mixture from step 1 (a stiff dough).

-- If your starter has risen and fallen, or, if seems to not rise after the first discard and feed, and instead it has a dark liquid formed on top, it may actually be overly active and hungry!
+- If your starter isn’t rising well and has a dark liquid formed on top, it may actually be overly active and hungry!
 Stir in a little more flour (and warm water as needed, if it becomes too thick and dry) and let it sit again.
 Wait a day or two to see if it perks up and begins to rise and bubble.

 - Try to feed it with half whole wheat or rye flour, which usually enhances activity.